 The client displays notifications so you can tell when it's connecting, connected or disconnected.
-We like to see that, as users need to know when they're protected or not, but there's one annoying issue.
-The client uses its own notification system rather than the native Windows desktop method, and its pop-ups grab the window focus.
+That's always good news, as it's important users know when they're protected or not.

-The feature list is okay in overall terms, but there are issues here.
-For example, the location picker allows filtering servers by continent, and to display P2P and streaming-optimized locations – but there's no indication of server load or ping time to help you make the best choice.
-Neither is there any favorites system to speed up the process of reconnecting to commonly-used servers.
+The location picker is a little basic.
+It allows filtering servers by continent, and to display P2P and streaming-optimized locations, but there's no indication of server load or ping time to help you make the best choice.
+Neither is there any favorites system to speed up the process of reconnecting to commonly used servers.

 We checked out SecureLine's Android app to see if it might hold some surprises, but for the most part, it worked much like the desktop edition.
 Connect and disconnect with a tap, and choose your location from a long list (even longer here, as it's just a single list with no option to filter by continent).
 There’s still no favorites system or recent servers list to speed up reconnections.

-Avast SecureLine's Windows client offers only four servers it says are 'optimized for streaming': one in the UK, and three in the US (New York, Miami, and, apparently, Gotham City – which is maybe the very definition of a virtual server).
+Avast SecureLine's Windows client offers only five servers it says are 'optimized for streaming': one in the UK, one in Germany, and three in the US (New York, Miami, and, apparently, Gotham City – which is maybe the very definition of a virtual server).
 Would that be enough to allow us access to geoblocked content?

 We began by trying to access US-only YouTube content, and the results were a surprise.
 We don't recall the last time we saw YouTube block anything, but we weren't able to get in via Miami or 'Gotham City'.
 Fortunately, New York worked just fine, and we were able to view and stream YouTube clips.